Menopause

 • Hormone treatment can also bring on an early menopause or mimic a menopause.
 Women who’ve already had a natural menopause pre-cancer, can also experience menopausal symptoms when on hormone therapy.

-So, as you can see, it is very common for women who have or have had breast cancer to experience menopausal symptoms.
+So, as you can see, it is very common for women who have or have had breast cancer treatment to experience menopausal symptoms.
 It’s important to remember that everyone’s experiences are different.
 We’ve written this from our experience as patients.
 This is a starting point for you from which you can do further research.
 It’s really important that you discuss your symptoms with your chemo nurses, oncologist or GP as they will be able to provide advice or refer you to places where you can get further help or advice.

 I would highlight the importance of seeking an opinion from a menopause specialist with help in treating the symptoms.
 And if you try something – a treatment – to help your symptoms, use it for at least 3 months before switching to another treatment.
 Try one thing at a time rather than a few at the same time so you can work out which one is most helpful.”
 Jackie, Breast Care Nurse.